-The Blue Cross [®] and Blue Shield [®] Association is an association of independent Blue Cross and/or Blue Shield plans.
-You are hereby notified, your health care benefit program is between the Group, on behalf of itself Blue Cross and Blue Shield of Minnesota.
-Blue Cross is an independent corporation operating uncon Blue Cross and Blue Shield Association ("the Association"), which is a national association of independent Blue Cross and Blue Shield com and/or Blue Shield companies.
-Although all of these independent Blue Cross and Blue Shield com license with the Association, each of them is a separate and distinct operation.
-The Association all Blue Shield Plans to use the familiar Blue Cross and Blue Shield words and symbols.
-Blue Cross a Minnesota shall be liable to the Group, on behalf of itself and its employees, for any Blue Cross Blunder your health care benefit program. and its employees and ler licenses from the pendent Blue Cross panies operate from a ows Blue Cross and and Blue Shield of
+The Blue Cross[®] and Blue Shield[®] Association is an association of independent Blue Cross and/or Blue Shield plans.
+You are hereby notified, your health care benefit program is between the Group, on behalf of itself and its employees and Blue Cross and Blue Shield of Minnesota.
+Blue Cross is an independent corporation operating under licenses from the Blue Cross and Blue Shield Association ("the Association"), which is a national association of independent Blue Cross and/or Blue Shield companies.
+Although all of these independent Blue Cross and Blue Shield companies operate from a license with the Association, each of them is a separate and distinct operation.
+The Association allows Blue Cross and Blue Shield Plans to use the familiar Blue Cross and Blue Shield words and symbols.
+Blue Cross and Blue Shield of Minnesota shall be liable to the Group, on behalf of itself and its employees, for any Blue Cross Blue Shield obligations under your health care benefit program.